“What’s the magic word?” said the shop assistant to my then two-year-old son.

 Instead, we need to focus on the journey rather than the destination and recognise that we are our children’s guides, not their puppet masters.

-But, was the shop assistant’s question really all that disrespectful?
+Is asking for the ‘magic word’ really all that disrespectful?

 Let’s look at this through a second lens.